PPP or Genital Warts?

 For most of us, the idea of pulling down our underwear and finding something itchy, lumpy or sore is our worst nightmare.

-Unfortunately, sexually transmitted infections (one of the leading causes of genital growths and blisters) are very common around the UK – according to the latest reports, there were 435,000 STI diagnoses in 2015 in England alone.
+Unfortunately, sexually transmitted infections (one of the leading causes of genital growths and blisters) are very common around the UK – according to the latest reports, there were over 468,000 diagnoses of STIS in 2019 in England alone.

 Of course, because of the prevalence of sexually transmitted infections (STIs) and diseases, many people who find something unpleasant on their genitals might assume they have an STI when in actual fact they’re dealing with a completely different type of condition.